 Although there can be some long portages

-Some canoe routes in Killarney – especially the further into the park you go – can have a lot of portaging.
+Some routes for Killarney canoe trips – especially the further into the park you go – can have a lot of portaging.
 The area is very rugged, so don’t underestimate the difficulty of the portages.
 For beginners, I’d recommend not choosing a route with portages longer than ~800 m.

 The wilderness is never too far from help